Treating a Myasthenic Crisis

 Plasma exchange

 Plasma is one of the building blocks of blood.
 Among its many jobs, plasma carries antibodies, which are chemicals the body makes to fight germs.
 In an autoimmune condition like MG, abnormal antibodies attack healthy tissue.
-Plasma exchange is a process in which a machine removes the abnormal antibodies in your plasma and replaces them with healthy plasma.
+Plasma exchange is a process in which a machine removes the abnormal antibodies in your plasma and replaces them with healthy plasma or fluid.
 It is also called plasmapheresis.1

 Plasma exchange is most often used when symptoms are temporarily severe.
 It can also be used on a regular basis if someone’s MG is more serious or not responding to other treatments.
 It may be given 5 times over 10 days.1